-Utah Medical Malpractice Lawyer
+Utah Medical Negligence & Malpractice Attorney

-Medical malpractice is an act or omission by a health care provider that deviates from accepted standards of practice in the medical community and causes injury to the patient.
+Medical negligence and malpractice is an act or omission by a health care provider that deviates from accepted standards of practice in the medical community and causes injury to the patient.
 Medical malpractice, very simply, is professional negligence that causes harm to someone and often involves a doctor’s failure to exercise the degree of care and skill that a doctor or surgeon of the same medical specialty would use under similar circumstances.

 According to the Journal of the American Medical Association (JAMA), the number of people dying from medical malpractice each year in the United States is growing.
 Medical malpractice deaths have become the third leading cause of death in the U.S. after heart disease and cancer.
 Malpractice occurs quite frequently with patients being treated inadequately every day, especially in our nation’s emergency and operating rooms.

 It has been estimated that approximately 225,000 people die from medical malpractice in the United States each year.
 The breakdown of deaths related to medical errors is as follows:

 - 12,000 deaths a year from unnecessary surgery

 - 7,000 deaths annually from medication errors in hospitals

 - 20,000 deaths each year from other errors in hospitals

 - 80,000 deaths yearly from infections in hospitals